Bachelor of Teaching and Learning (Early Childhood)

-Successful graduates meet the requirements for provisional teacher registration with the Education Council of Aotearoa New Zealand (EDUCANZ).
+Successful graduates meet the requirements for provisional teacher registration with Matatū Aotearoa | Teaching Council of New Zealand.

 A UC degree in Early Childhood teaching means you will be able to join a skilled and collaborative teaching profession.
-Early Childhood graduates can work in a range of early childhood settings including early learning centres, childcare centres (public and private), and government agencies.
+Early Childhood graduates can work in a range of settings including early learning centres, childcare centres (public and private), and government agencies.

 Many graduates have gone on to own and operate their own early childhood businesses.

-Teaching skills of management, communication, coordination, responsibility and organisation are prized in many professions such as management, policy and advocacy, publishing, politics and business.
+Teaching skills of management, communication, coordination, responsibility, and organisation are prized in many professions such as management, policy and advocacy, publishing, politics, and business.

 Find out more about what you can do with a degree from UC.

-For the full degree requirements see the Regulations for the Bachelor of Teaching and Learning (Early Childhood).
+For the full degree requirements, see the Regulations for the Bachelor of Teaching and Learning (Early Childhood).